 Migrate Guru is a free plugin that works with almost all popular WordPress hosting providers.
 It’s designed to help you move your site from one host or server to another.

-It comes from the people behind the popular BlogVault plugin, and it uses BlogVault’s servers.
+It comes from the people behind the popular BlogVault plugin and uses BlogVault’s servers.
 This helps make it a quick and easy process.
 Once your migration is complete, Migrate Guru will remove the copy of your site from the BlogVault servers.

-If you’ve got a fairly large website, Migrate Guru is a good option as it can move a 1 GB site in less than 30 minutes.
+If you have a fairly large website, then Migrate Guru is a good option, as it can move a 1 GB site in less than 30 minutes.
 It can be used on sites as large as 200 GB.
-You’ll get real-time and email alerts about where your migration has got to.
+You’ll get real-time and email alerts about how your migration is going.

-With Migrate Guru, you’re limited to 5 site migrations per month.
-You can move these five sites unlimited times, though.
-This is likely to be more than enough for most users, and developers can apply to have this cap changed.
+With Migrate Guru, you are limited to 5 site migrations per month.
+You can move these 5 sites unlimited times, though.
+This is likely more than enough for most users, and developers can apply to change this cap.

 Price: